polterguy/phosphorusfive/core/p5.exp/README.md

 Expressions consists of three basic parts

-* `:x:` - Signifying its an expression type
+* `:x:` - Signifying it is an expression type
-* Zero or more iterators, separated by "/"
+* Zero or more iterators, separated by `/`
-* A type declaration, being any of `?name`, `?count`, `?value` or v?node` (which is the default value, if no type declaration is explicitly supplied)
+* An optional type declaration, being any of `?name`, `?count`, `?value` or `?node`

 If the type declaration is omitted, the type declaration is assumed to be `?node`.

-Each iterator is separated by a slash (/), resembling the syntax of XPath.
-An iterator will react upon the results from its previous iterator, mening they're "piped" together, to create a combined result.
+Each iterator is separated by a slash `/`, resembling the syntax of XPath.
+An iterator will react upon the results from its previous iterator, mening they're piped together, left associatively, to create a combined result.
-Expressions are said to be "left associative" for those interested in the theory behind them - Which means that the expression engine parses them from the left to the right.
+Left associately means that the expression engine evaluate them from the left to the right.

 ## Iterator types

-There are 17 basic iterators, that each extracts a different type of result
+There are 17 basic iterators, each yielding different results

-* `/*` - Children iterator, extracts all children of previous result set
-* `/**` - Descendants iterator, extracts all descendents of previous result set
-* `/$` - Distinct name iterator, extracts all nodes from previous result set, excluding nodes with duplicate names
-* `/=$` -  Distinct value iterator, extracts all nodes from previous result set, excluding nodes with duplicate values
-* `/%n` - Modulo iterator, extracting every node matching the given (n) modulo, where n must be a number
-* `/xxx` - Named iterator, extracts all nodes with the specified (xxx) name
-* `/..xxx` - Named ancestor iterator, extracts all ancestor with the specified (xxx) name
-* `/n` - Numbered child iterator, extracts the n'th child from the previous result set, where n must be an integer value
 * `/.` - Parent iterator, extracts parent nodes from previous result set
-* `/[n1, n2]` - Range iterator, extracts a range of values from previous result set, where n1 and n2 must be numbers, n2 larger than n1
-* `/#` - Reference iterator, casts the previous node's values into a node, yielding that node back to caller
 * `/..` - Root node iterator, extracts the root node from previous result set
+* `/..xxx` - Named ancestor iterator, extracts all ancestor with the specified (xxx) name
+* `/*` - Children iterator, extracts all children of previous result set
-* `/<` - Left shift iterator, lefts shifts the nodes from the previous result set
+* `/**` - Descendants iterator, extracts all descendents of previous result set (children and childrens' children, etc)
-* `/>` - Right shift iterator
+* `/xxx` - Named iterator, extracts all nodes with the specified "xxx" name
+* `/=xxx` - Value iterator, extracts all nodes with the specified "xxx" value
 * `/-n` - Younger sibling iterator, retreieves the younger sibling from previous result set. "n" must be an integer, if supplied.
 If no "n" is supplied, the value of "1" will be assumed
 * `/+n` - Elder sibling iterator, opposite of above
+* `/n` - Numbered child iterator, extracts the n'th child from the previous result set, where n must be an integer value
+* `/%n` - Modulo iterator, extracting every node matching the given (n) modulo, where n must be an integer number
+* `/[n1, n2]` - Range iterator, extracts a range of values from previous result set, where n1 and n2 must be numbers, n2 larger than n1
+* `/$` - Distinct name iterator, extracts all nodes from previous result set, excluding nodes with duplicate names
-* `/=xxx` - Value iterator, extracts all nodes with the specified value
+* `/=$` -  Distinct value iterator, extracts all nodes from previous result set, excluding nodes with duplicate values
+* `/#` - Reference iterator, casts/converts the previous nodes' values, into a node, yielding that node back to caller
+* `/<` - Left shift iterator, lefts shifts the nodes from the previous result set
+* `/>` - Right shift iterator, opposite of above

 ## Examples

+To understand expressions, realize that they're actually just "declared iterators", or "loops".
+They are acting upon the `Node` class, which you can find [here](/core/p5.core/Node.cs).
+The Node class again, is really just a name/value/children collection, with some helper methods.
+It is also the foundation for Hyperlambda.
+Think of the Node as the "DOM of Hyperlampda".
+(Document Object Model)

-Below are some examples of how to use expressions.
+With that knowledge arming us, let's look at some examples of how to use expressions.

+### Extracting the "root node" from a node-set

+The root node iterator `/..` will always yield one result.
+This single node will be the "root node".

+Every time you construct a lambda object from Hyperlambda, what you are actually doing, is evaluating a single node, using [eval](/plugins/p5.lambda#eval-the-heart-of-p5lambda).
+This node is the equivalent of the document node from XML, except in Hyperlambda, it is invisible.

+What *[eval]* does, is to simply evaluate all of this node's children nodes, raising them as Active Events, sequentially in order from top to bottom.

+The root node iterator, `/..`, simply yields back this node, once, and only once.
+Meaning, regardless of how many nodes you have in your previous result-set - After having evaluated the root iterator, there will be exactly one left.
+Unless one of the previous iterators yielded nothing, at which point also the root iterator will yield nothing, since iterators are "left associative", reacting upon previous iterators, and once there are no more results, the iteration stops, and a "null result" is returned.

+Most expressions we use in this example, will start out with the root iterator.
+Have this explanation in the back of your mind, as you read through the rest of this documentation.

-### Extracting nodes with a specific name
+### Extracting nodes with a specific name from a node-set

-Now imagine we have a p5.lambda structure (node set), and we wish to change the value of each node that has the name of "foo" to "New value".
+Imagine we have a p5.lambda structure (node set), and we wish to change the value of each node that has the name of "foo" to "New value".
-Then we could do something like this
+Then we could do something like this.

 ```
 _data